Danzig Street shooting: Block party

 A block party was organized at the Danzig Street housing complex for 15 July 2012 by resident Shannon Longshaw, a 28-year-old mother of two, as an afternoon children's barbecue.
 Meanwhile, from 7 July the Twitter account @2ToneShorty, linked to 19-year-old Galloway Boys member Nahom Tsegazab, had been promoting the gathering as a "Hennessy Block Party".
 The messages promised a live DJ and thirty bottles of Hennessy cognac on ice, free for all.
 Over the course of a week, more than two dozen open invitations were sent from the account and spread across social media as #hennessyblockparty.
 Some residents made Twitter posts expressing concerns over the potential for violence.

 The party, which was delayed to Monday 16 July due to a rainstorm, began in Longshaw's backyard at 2 pm.
 Tenants provided food and children's activities, including face painting and an improvised water slide.
 Tsegazab handed out school supplies and basketballs.
-The children's party was to end at 5 pm, but by then adults were already assembling in the parking lot, and the Galloway Boys "took ownership" of the blocko.
+The children's party was to end at 5 pm, but by then adults were already assembling in the parking lot, and the Galloway Boys "took ownership" of the block.
 By 7 pm a crowd was gathering and alcohol was being consumed to loud hip hop music.
-An hour later there were Jaguars and Hummers parked around the block, marijuana smoke in the air, and more than two hundred people packing the complex's narrow internal lane.
+An hour later there were Jaguars and Hummers parked around the block, marijuana smoke in the air, and more than two hundred people packing the complex's narrow internal lane (or laneway).
 Worried about the presence of people they did not know, some residents took their children inside their homes.
 One resident could not use the walkway without bumping into people, describing it as being like a jammed nightclub.

 Several noise complaints were made to police, and bicycle patrols were dispatched, but the party was allowed to continue.
 According to Gene Jones, then-CEO of TCHC, the event had not been sanctioned by TCHC and should have ended before 9 pm.